iokinpardo/mem0-BTS-chrome-extension/README.md

 3. Start chatting with any supported AI assistant
 4. For ChatGPT and Perplexity, just press enter while chatting as you would normally
 5. On Claude, click the Mem0 button or use shortcut ^ + M
+6. Open the sidebar settings to configure organization/project, retrieval thresholds, and per-domain allow/block lists
+7. Click **Open Dashboard** in the sidebar to filter, search, and delete memories directly inside Chrome

 ## ❤️ Free to Use